AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-new-confluence-user.md

 #### Impact/Urgency:

-**Is this account needed as an urgent basis, please share us the reason why this account is important in your project deliverable** (Any impact)
+**Is this account needed as an urgent basis, please share us the reason why this account is important in your project deliverable**

+**Please share us the information how it is impacting in your routine process/deliverable**

 **Notes:**